Skip to content

 Backups and restore tests

-Alerts: ResticMetricsMissing, ResticMetricsStale, ResticExpectedBackupMissing, ResticBackupRunFailed, ResticBackupTimerInactive, ResticBackupStale, ResticBackupFailed, RestoreTestStale, and RestoreTestFailed.
+Alerts: ResticMetricsMissing, ResticMetricsStale, ResticExpectedBackupMissing, ResticBackupRunFailed, ResticBackupTimerInactive, ResticBackupStale, ResticBackupFailed, RestoreTestMetricsMissing, RestoreTestStale, and RestoreTestFailed.

 Use backup alert triage.
 Do not delete or relocate backup artifacts while triaging without explicit owner approval.